jaocode/Artificial-Imagination/README.md

 # Artificial-Imagination

-A simple Python script that generates pictures from nothing by combining OpenAI's GPT-3 text completion model with their DALL-E text to image model.
+A simple Python script that generates pictures from nothing by combining OpenAI's ChatGPT text completion model with their DALL-E-3 text to image model.
 It automates the concept described here (https://okunariumlabs.com/f/ai-now-stands-for-artificial-imagination).

 ## Instructions